biya-coin/biyaliquid-docs/.gitbook/defi/wallet/accounts.md

 # Accounts

-This section describes the built-in accounts system of Biyaliquid.
+This section describes the built-in accounts system of Biyachain.

 {% hint style="info" %}
-This document describes the built-in accounts system of Biyaliquid.
+This document describes the built-in accounts system of Biyachain.

 Pre-requisite Readings: